David-VTUK/lab-docs/docs/prometheus/part-one.md

 # High Level Design

-Two clusters will be leveragged for this lab
+Two clusters will be leveraged for this lab:

 1. A dedicated Kubernetes cluster for the `kube-prometheus` stack.
 2. A Kubernetes cluster with nodes running `node-exporter` which the monitoring cluster will scrape.